Edgewell Personal Care (EPC)

 7. Gross Margin & Pricing Power

 Edgewell Personal Care has great unit economics for a consumer staples company, giving it ample room to invest in areas such as marketing and talent to grow its brand.
-As you can see below, it averaged an excellent 42.4% gross margin over the last two years.
-That means Edgewell Personal Care only paid its suppliers $57.62 for every $100 in revenue.
+As you can see below, it averaged an excellent 42.3% gross margin over the last two years.
+That means for every $100 in revenue, only $57.69 went towards paying for raw materials, production of goods, transportation, and distribution.

 8. Operating Margin

-Analyzing the trend in its profitability, Edgewell Personal Care’s operating margin decreased by 4.5 percentage points over the last year.
+Looking at the trend in its profitability, Edgewell Personal Care’s operating margin decreased by 6 percentage points over the last year.
 Edgewell Personal Care’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 9. Earnings Per Share

-In Q3, Edgewell Personal Care reported adjusted EPS of $0.68, down from $0.72 in the same quarter last year.
-This print missed analysts’ estimates.
-Over the next 12 months, Wall Street expects Edgewell Personal Care’s full-year EPS of $2.54 to grow 6.9%.
+In Q4, Edgewell Personal Care reported adjusted EPS of $0.03, down from $0.07 in the same quarter last year.
+Despite falling year on year, this print easily cleared analysts’ estimates.
+Over the next 12 months, Wall Street expects Edgewell Personal Care’s full-year EPS of $2.50 to shrink by 5.1%.

 10. Cash Is King